Snow to blanket the South this weekend in major winter storm

 Winter (season)

-Winter storm watches are already in place Thursday for 6 million people in northern Texas, Oklahoma and parts of Arkansas and Missouri.
+Winter storm watches and advisories already are in place for more than 12 million people in portions of states from New Mexico to North Carolina.

 As the storm develops, forecast models will more accurately predict the freezing line and thus the type of precipitation places will experience, CNN meteorologist Brandon Miller said.